portlandcodeschool/jse-fall14-6/README.md

 Rewrite your _makeCard_ factory as a constructor _Card_.
 You should define your constructor and any supplementary code inside an IIFE and export it to a global variable _Card_.

 _Card_ should initialize card objects which have the same four instance methods as before (`rank()`, `suit()`, `color()`, and `name()`), plus another method `isValid()`, which returns _true_ if the card has a valid id.
-Implement each of those instance methods using _Card_'s prototype instead of linking them to each card.
+Implement each of those instance methods using _Card_s prototype instead of linking them to each card.
 Make sure each method uses `this` to refer to the card instance.

 _Card_ should also have four class methods which are called through the constructor: